 We got here!

 Six weeks in and we are just about hanging in there!
-Every Newtletter I state this isn’t easy and sorry but it still isn’t!
-However the days are definitely getting longer and that gives us hope that spring is coming and we may emerge from this lockdown in the very near future.
+Every Newtletter I state this isn’t easy and I’m sorry, but it still isn’t!
+However, the days are definitely getting longer and that gives us hope that spring is coming, and we may emerge from this lockdown in the very near future.
 Please know you are doing a superb job and your support, particularly in the last three weeks has really kept us believing and finding new ways around challenges.

 Never has a ‘holiday’ seemed less like a holiday.
 I can reflect that it just feels like a continuation of the same but with less structure….but stay strong we are nearly there.
 I really believe that on February 22nd or very soon after we may get some clarity as to the timeframes around return.
 I know everyone here in school has everything crossed for March 8th.
 The current ‘rumour’ around schools and in the press, but in no way definite or confirmed, is that the youngest will come back first then the older children.
 As soon as we know I will of course confirm plans to you.